 - This technique is good for 1-4 ears of corn.
 If you need more, you can batch-cook them or use the oven.

-- Be sure to calculate the time at 4 minutes per ear.
+- Calculate the time at 4 minutes per ear.
 So one ear is 4 minutes, and 3 ears would be 12 minutes.

-- Use hot pads to handle the hot corn, or you may get burnt.
+- Use hot pads to handle the hot corn.

-- Fresh corn can be stored at room temperature for a day, or several days in the refrigerator.
+- Fresh corn can be stored at room temperature for a day or refrigerated for several days.

 - The silk will come off with the husk.